-By 2050, the domestic hydrogen market could reach up to 27-80 MMTpa (Figure 13), consistent with The U.S. Long-Term Strategy.^{76,xxiii} Market size will be dependent on the pace of cost declines across the value chain, clean energy build-out and cost (for water electrolysis), and the price of competitive or enabling decarbonization levers like electrification and carbon capture.
+By 2050, the domestic hydrogen market could reach up to 27-80 MMTpa (Figure 13), consistent with The U.S. Long-Term Strategy.
+And the price of cost declines across the value chain, clean energy build-out and cost (for water electrolysis), and the price of competitive or enabling decarbonization levers like electrification and carbon capture.